R-js/mangos/README.md

 //-> errors will be undefined or an array of errors specifiying a single validation failure
 //-> result will be the same as data, if sanitizers are used (not used in this example) result will have been sanitized
 ```

+# filepath

+filepath tool is to analyze and manipulate (join, validate and infer) filepath based on the string value.

 ## Feedback